prometheus-net/prometheus-net/README.md

 app.UseHttpMetrics();
 ```

 **NB!
-If you are using ASP.NET Core MVC, call `UseHttpMetrics()` before `UseMvc()`!** Otherwise, the label values for controller/action will be unavailable.
+ASP.NET Core executes middleware in a strictly defined order, based on the `app.UseXYZ()` calls you make
+when setting up the pipeline.
+You must carefully consider the order in which you configure middleware.**

+Keep the following in mind when composing the pipeline:

+* Any call to `UseMvc()` should be **after** `UseHttpMetrics()`.
+Otherwise, the `controller` and `action` labels will always have empty values.
+* Any call to `UseExceptionHandler()` or `UseDeveloperExceptionPage()` should be **after** `UseHttpMetrics()`.
+Otherwise, the wrong HTTP status code may be reported in metrics when exceptions occur (the middleware will not see that the exception handler changed the status code from 200 to 500).
+* You should use either `UseExceptionHandler()` or a custom exception handler middleware. prometheus-net cannot see what the web host's default exception handler does and may report the wrong HTTP status code for exceptions (e.g. 200 instead of 500).

-If you wish to provide a custom metric instance or disable certain metrics you can configure the HTTP metrics like this:
+The metrics reported by the middleware are configurable.
+If you wish to provide a custom metric instance
+or disable certain metrics you can configure the it like this:

 ```csharp
 app.UseHttpMetrics(options =>